Waffen-SS: Origins (1929–39)

 Even with the difficulties presented by the quota system, Heinrich Himmler formed two new SS regiments, the SS Germania and SS Deutschland, which together with the Leibstandarte and a communications unit made up the SS-VT.
 At the same time Himmler established two SS-Junker Schools (SS officer training camps) that, under the direction of former Lieutenant General Paul Hausser, prepared future SS leaders.
 In addition to military training, the courses aimed to instill a proper ideological worldview, with antisemitism being the main tenet.
-Instructors such as Matthias Kleinheisterkamp (an army has-been and alcoholic), or future war criminals, such as Franz Magill of the notorious SS Cavalry Brigade were of questionable competence.
+Instructors such as Matthias Kleinheisterkamp, or future war criminals, such as Franz Magill of the notorious SS Cavalry Brigade were of questionable competence.

 In 1934, Himmler set stringent requirements for recruits.
 They were to be German nationals who could prove their Aryan ancestry back to 1800, unmarried, and without a criminal record.
 A four-year commitment was required for the SS-VT and LSSAH.
 Recruits had to be between the ages of 17 and 23, at least 1.74 m tall (1.78 m for the LSSAH).
 Concentration camp guards had to make a one-year commitment, be between the ages of 16 and 23, and at least 1.72 m tall.
 All recruits were required to have 20/20 eyesight, no dental fillings, and to provide a medical certificate.
 By 1938, the height restrictions were relaxed, up to six dental fillings were permitted, and eyeglasses for astigmatism and mild vision correction were allowed.
 Once the war commenced, the physical requirements were no longer strictly enforced, and any recruit who could pass a basic medical exam was considered for service.
 Members of the SS could be of any religion except Judaism, but atheists were not allowed according to Himmler in 1937.
 Hitler expounded on the attitude he wanted during a talk in the Wolf's Lair: "I have six divisions of SS composed of men absolutely indifferent in matters of religion.
 It doesn't prevent them from going to their deaths with serenity in their souls."